DIKW pyramid: Data

-In some cases, data is understood to refer not only to symbols, but also to signals or stimuli referred to by said symbols—what Zins terms subjective data.
-Where universal data, for Zins, are "the product of observation" (italics in original), subjective data are the observations.
+The view in 2007 was that in some cases, data are understood to refer not only to symbols, but also to signals or stimuli referred to by such symbols—what Zins terms "subjective data". "[U]niversal data", on the other hand, for Rowley, are "the product of "observation", while subjective data are the observations.
 This distinction is often obscured in definitions of data in terms of "facts".